Mitochondrial Dysfunction

 Syndrome

-by Arnold Peckerman, PhD, et al, The American Journal of
+by Arnold Peckerman, PhD, et al, The American Journal of the

-the Medical Sciences, August 2003
+Medical Sciences, August 2003

-(See Cardiac Insufficiency)
+(See ME/CFS Cardiac Issues)

 The source of the mitochondrial dysfunction may be the upregulation of the nitric oxide/peroxynitrite cycle, according to the theory developed by Dr. Martin Pall, PhD.
 (See Neural Sensitization Protocol)